xr-comic-science/website/_src/pages/en/how-to-rebel.md

 ## Brush Actions: Creating a Counterculture

 Brush-Actions are all about creating a counterculture and placing disobedient art in public.
 Did you witness one?
 Post it on Instagram and tag it with **[#rebellionbrush](https://www.instagram.com/explore/tags/rebellionbrush/)**.
-For legal info check the [XR Rechtshilfebroschüre](https://extinctionrebellion.de/documents/43/Rechtshilfebroschüre20190908.pdf)

 *Hover or tap-hold on the images to read more.*